top of page

 TIP:

-Count number of inches hip to hip
+Count whole number of inches hip to hip

 Javi stands still